Jump (Van Halen song): Sporting anthem

-Since December 1986, before every home game at the Stade Vélodrome, Olympique de Marseille players enter to Van Halen's song.
+Since December 1986, before every home game at the Stade Vélodrome, Olympique de Marseille football players enter to Van Halen's song.

 As part of the goal celebrations it is also played every time A.C.
-Milan scores a goal at their home ground, San Siro.
+Milan scores a goal at their home ground San Siro.

 The song is a staple at Detroit Pistons NBA games whenever a jump ball is called.

 The original Winnipeg Jets of the National Hockey League played "Jump" on the arena PA system as the team came onto the ice.
 They used the song until the team's departure for Phoenix after the 1995–96 season.
 On the team's return in 2011, public outcry for use of the song initially was ignored, as the team's management company True North Sports and Entertainment wished to create a break with the past, considering the previous Jets a different organization from the new Jets (the former Atlanta Thrashers).
 However, in 2016 True North resumed the use of "Jump", this time as the team's goal song whenever the Jets score a goal at Bell MTS Place.

 "Jump" was the theme song for the introduction of Chicago Cubs broadcasts on WGN-TV in 1984 and 1985, and was formerly what the team would run onto the field to before the top of the 1st inning.

 Reception

+Upon its release, the UK publication Music Week felt that "Jump" catered to American sensibilities and characterized the song as "synthesizer pomp rock" with a "polite" vocal delivery from Roth.
 "Jump" was ranked number 15 on VH1's 100 Greatest Songs of the 1980s.
 The song was listed by The Rock and Roll Hall of Fame and Museum as one of the "500 Songs that Shaped Rock and Roll."
 Chuck Klosterman of Vulture.com ranked it the 16th-best Van Halen song, calling it "an articulation of unadulterated joy and the unprecedented power of six rudimentary keyboard chords arranged in the best possible sequence."
 Ahead of the 2012 Summer Olympics, the song was voted as the favourite sporting anthem, in a poll of members of PRS for Music.

 Appearances in film and television

-The song was used in soundtrack of the 2015 biopic film Eddie the Eagle, being described by Blake Goble of Consequence of Sound as "the most on-the-nose use of Van Halen's 'Jump' ever committed to celluloid".
+The song was used in the soundtrack of the 2015 biopic Eddie the Eagle, being described by Blake Goble of Consequence of Sound as "the most on-the-nose use of Van Halen's 'Jump' ever committed to celluloid".
 "Jump" appears in the 2018 science fiction film Ready Player One.
 The song was used in the opening credits of the film and in the trailer for the film, and considered an "inspired choice" by Joe Reid of Decider.com.

-In 2009, the song was covered on the musical television show Glees first-season episode "Mattress" sung by the Glee Cast.
+The song was featured by McDonald's, in their United Kingdom 2023 Christmas television commercial, titled Fancy a McDonald's Christmas.

-In 2016, a brief portion of it was used in the animated jukebox musical Sing (movie) for the audition scene performed by a trio of frogs.
+The song is heard in a scene of the 2005 film Herbie: Fully Loaded where the titular character competes in a demolition derby.